When you’re excited about starting your film project, it’s hard to focus on legal and copyright issues.

 When making a film, you must respect copyright of other artists when you want to use their music, video, film, artwork, photographs, etc. You MUST have their permission and/or pay to copy their work.

-And if you have the dream of having your film seen on television, you will have to PROVE to those broadcasters you own all the rights to every piece of content in your movie.
+And if you have the dream of selling your film, you will have to PROVE to those film buyers that you own all the rights to every piece of content in your movie.
 That means you will need documentation for every single item in your movie – music, photos, film clips, graphics… everything.
-If it was not originally created by YOU, then you will need to have a document showing you have permission to use it and copy it.

 The safest way to stay out of trouble is to: